 Don’t prop your residual limb on pillows or blankets when you sit or lie down.
 Keep your residual limb flat, with your knee as straight as you can.

 At first, the skin on your residual limb will be sensitive to touch.
 Desensitization can help.
 This involves massaging, rubbing, and tapping the end of your residual limb.
-Begin with a light, gentle touch.
+Start with a light, gentle touch.
 As your tolerance improves, slowly increase pressure.
 This helps prepare you for your first prosthesis fitting.

 Wear the compression stocking (shrinker sock).
 This is a tapered sock that applies even pressure to the bottom of the residual limb.
 Pressure helps reduce swelling.